PlasmaPy/PlasmaPy-Tutorials/README.md

-# PlasmaPy-tutorials
+# PlasmaPy Tutorials

-Tutorials on how to use and develop PlasmaPy and for Python use in plasma physics
+Tutorials on how to use and develop PlasmaPy and on using Python in plasma physics